eddie-energy/architecture/arc42/building-block-view/regional-hurdles/dev-datadis/dev-datadis.md

 ---
 title: Spain - Datadis
-tags: [MVP-1,Spain]
+Order: 3
 ---

-Spanish Datadis service provides a Permission Administrator for all Spanish DSOs.
+The Datadis service provides a Permission Administrator for all DSOs in Spain.

+> The identified issues related to the use of Datadis are documented [here](./issues.md).